-There are also a number of articles specifically discussing the city's image and changing perceptions of the city.
-These have increased steadily since 1996 and continued to grow in 2005.
-In 1996, a range of stories referred to a major event, the Euro'96, as a possible catalyst in enhancing perceptions of the city:
+There are also a number of articles specifically discussing the city's image and changing perceptions.
+This has increased steadily since 1996 and continues to grow in 2005.
+In 1996, it is interesting to discover a range of stories that refer to a major event, the Euro'96, as a possible catalyst to enhance perceptions of the city: